-Online Bachelor of Science Degree in Psychology—Addictions
+Online Bachelor's Degree in Psychology—Addictions

-- Study ways to guide clients in maintaining their sobriety.
+- Guide clients in maintaining their sobriety.

-- Focus on using the scientific approach to problem solving to evaluate behavior and mental processes while applying psychological principles to personal, social, and organizational issues.
+- Use a scientific approach to problem solving to evaluate behavioral and mental processes.

 Purdue Global is a NAADAC Approved Education Provider.